Where to see Bluebells by bus and trainaround the UK

 1. The Bluebell Railway, Sussex

-- How to get to the Bluebell Railway car-free: arriving from London, visitors can take the train to East Grinstead (an attractive hour-long journey) and then a very short walk.
+- How to get to the Bluebell Railway car-free: arriving from London, visitors can take the train to East Grinstead (an attractive hour-long journey) and then it’s a very short walk.

-- And arriving by train means you can take advantage of the 2 for 1 offer on tickets – download the voucher before you go.
-Alternatively, there are buses from lots of different places.
-Follow Good Journey’s directions.
+- Arriving by train means you can take advantage of the 2 for 1 offer on tickets – download the voucher before you go.

 -